-5. DATA COLLECTING ACTIVITY AND REFUSAL
+5. DATA COLLECTING ACTIVITY AND REFUSAL.

 Data collection is necessary in order to examine your complaint.
-In case of refusal to let your data, as indicated above, be processed by FIDE, the complaint will be diregarded.
+In case of refusal to let your data, as indicated above, be processed by FIDE, the complaint will be diregarded a.
+Portmine or a roman.
+Your data are stored electronically and in paper.
+The electronic data archives are stored in FIDE servers, which are located in Germany and Russia, and relevant Commissions' own databases.
+Safety measures as described in point nr.
+16 protects the electronic archives.